About

 Over the years, I’ve supported children, teens, adults, and families facing challenges ranging from anxiety and PTSD to mood disorders and life transitions.
 Early in my career, I worked with families in crisis—often alongside the Department of Children and Families—where I learned how essential it is to approach therapy with empathy and collaboration.
 Later, I supported teens in therapeutic school settings, deepening my knowledge of executive functioning, IEP development, and strategies to help students manage both emotional and academic pressures.

-I’ve also had the privilege of working with individuals and families impacted by trauma, neurodiversity, and identity exploration.
+I’ve had the privilege of working with individuals and families impacted by trauma, neurodiversity, and identity exploration.
 My clinical interests have expanded to include supporting the LGBTQIA+ community and helping parents navigate the unique challenges of raising neurodiverse children.
 My personal connection to neurodiversity within my own family has only strengthened my passion for this work.